IBCNServices/tengu-docs/_posts/0000-00-00-docker-in-lxd.md

 This tutorial explains how to run docker in lxd containers using Juju.

 Basically, to run a docker container inside an lxd container, you need to use the `docker` lxd profile.
 However, Juju always used the `default` profile for lxd containers.
 What you need to do is to add the docker profile to the lxd profile.
+Note that this circumvents all the security measures of lxd.

+Go to the host, become root and edit the default lxd profile.

 ```bash
 lxc profile edit default